 Habitat: Piscidia piscipula grows at the edges at the edges of Dry Broadleaf Evergreen Formation –Forest/Shrublands (coppice) with either a limestone or sand substrate.

-Distribution in Bahamas/Globally: Piscidia piscipula occurs throughout the Bahamian Archipelago as well as Florida, the Caribbean region, and Central America.
+Distribution: Piscidia piscipula occurs throughout the Lucayan Archipelago as well as Florida, the Caribbean region, and Central America.

-Medicinal/Cultural/Economic usage: Piscidia piscipula has been used medicinally in the Bahamas to treat chiggers and rheumatism.
+Medicinal/Cultural/Economic usage: Piscidia piscipula has been used medicinally in the Lucayan Archipelago to treat chiggers and rheumatism.
 Extracts from the bark were once used to relieve pain during surgery in the 19th century.

 It is also used as a fish poison.
 The leaves and stems and put in a bag and beaten then put under water to stun fish.
 It is ILLEGAL to use Piscidia piscipula for fishing in the Bahamas as well as in Florida.
 Piscidia piscipula is poisonous and should only be used externally.

 Piscidia piscipula has been used traditionally for boat building, fence posts, woodcarving and charcoal production.
 It is currently used in the horticultural industry.